vonal-project/vonal/README.md

 ```

 ## If you want ES6 import syntax for main process
-However I don't think that it's a good idea, because `__dirname` is different when it's bundled.
-But you can add multiple targets in webpack.config.js and you can change the main entry (in package.json) to the built one.
+However I don't think it's a good idea, because `__dirname` is different when it's bundled.
+But configuring it is hard so I created another branch for you: `variation/es6main`.

 ## Contributing
 Feel free to open any issue.